Yes, Microsoft Really Is Selling a Cozy Hoodie for Your Shivering Xbox Controller

-Each year, as colder temperatures sweep in and you bundle up on the couch near a fire, one object in your home watches wistfully from afar.
+Each year, as you fight colder temperatures with blankets, fires and long-sleeve clothing, one object in your home watches wistfully from afar.

 If you weren't considering the comfort of your Xbox controller before, now's your chance to make things right.
-Microsoft's Xbox Gear Shop is offering an article of clothing intended for nothing but your small, inanimate gaming companion.
+Microsoft's Xbox Gear Shop is offering cold-weather gear intended for nothing but your small, inanimate gaming companion.

 Xbox's miniature controller hoodies are made of polyester and fit an Xbox Series X/S controller.
 They come in black or white, with "Xbox" written on the front and an Xbox logo on the back.
 There's also what looks like a functional zipper for getting your controller into the tiny thing.